GoogleChrome/developer.chrome.com/site/en/docs/webstore/using_webstore_api/index.md

 {% Aside %}

-**Note**: Make sure you are requesting the token using the Google Account which owns the Chrome Web Store apps you want to manage.
+Make sure you are requesting the token using the Google Account which owns the Chrome Web Store apps you want to manage.
 This account can be different from the account you create the Google Developers Console project with.
 For example, you can create an application for other developers to manage their apps, in which case you only need to register a Google Developers Console project.